Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for

 - Violin Concerto in A minor in Hungarian Style, Op.21

 This single-movement concerto is full of characters!
 The Hungarian style is especially recognizable in its bold rhythmic motive at the opening.
 The middle section carries the flair of Gypsy music.
-The idiomatic writing for the violin makes it a very enjoyable piece to play.
+The idiomatic writing for the violin makes it a delightful piece to play.

 Concertino Op.21 - Rieding